mozilla/fxa/features/FxA-105-ip-blocklist/README.md

   * Emitted whenever an IP is checked against a blocklist
 * `fxa.customs.blocklist.hit`
   * Emitted whenever there is a hit on the blocklist.
+* `fxa.customs.blocklist.error`
+  * Emitted whenever there is an error on blocklist lookup.
 * `fxa.customs.blocklist.false_positive`
   * Emitted when a blocked request is unblocked via email loop.
+* `fxa.customs.blocklist.contains`
+  * Emitted when there is a hit on the blocklist manager loaded lists.

 For each candidate blocklist,
 we will monitor the following over time: